Radiology Hringbraut and Fossvogur

 Important:

-Tell your doctor if you are pregnant.
-Efforts are made to avoid MRI during the first 3 months of pregnancy unless absolutely necessary.
+Please inform us if you are pregnant or think you may be pregnant.
+MRI examinations are generally avoided during the first three months of pregnancy unless absolutely necessary.

 Purpose: